 Financial instability will mean additional costs for ALICE households.
 The costs of financial instability are cumulative and intensify over time.
 Skimping on essentials, from food to health care, leads to greater long-term problems (see United For ALICE's 2019 Report, The Consequences of Insufficient Household Income).
 Failure to pay bills on time leads to fees, penalties, and low credit scores, which in turn increase interest rates, insurance rates, and costs for other financial transactions (from check-cashing fees to payday cards).
 Unexpected expenses can intensify these impacts.
-In 2017, only 54% of New Jersey households had set aside any money in the prior 12 months that could be used for unexpected expenses or emergencies such as illness or the loss of a job.
-Though this was above the national rate of 42%, it still left nearly half of New Jerseyans without any financial cushion.
+In 2017, only 61% of Wisconsin households had set aside any money in the prior 12 months that could be used for unexpected expenses or emergencies such as illness or the loss of a job.
+Though this was well above the national rate of 42%, it still left more than one-third of Wisconsinites without any financial cushion.
 And without enough income to cover current and unexpected expenses, ALICE households cannot save for future expenses like education, retirement, or a down payment on a house.
-Alice households cannot save for future expenses like education, retirement, or a down

-THE CHANGING LANDSCAPE OF WORK IN NEW JERSEY
+THE CHANGING LANDSCAPE OF WORK IN WISCONSIN

-ALICE workers play an essential role in New Jersey's economy but have not benefited from many of the state's recent economic gains - a reality that is not captured by traditional economic measures.
-This section breaks down labor force data in new ways, and in so doing highlights the challenges ALICE workers face: the declining power of wages to keep up with the cost of living, greater dependence on hourly wages, more than one-third of adults out of the labor force, and increased economic risk for workers.
+ALICE workers play an essential role in Wisconsin's economy but have not benefited from many of the state's recent economic gains - a reality that is not captured by traditional economic measures.
+This section breaks down labor force data in new ways, and in so doing highlights the challenges ALICE workers face: the declining power of wages to keep up with the cost of living, greater dependence on hourly wages, a historically high number of adults out of the labor force, and increased economic risk for workers.